-Warwickshire based Rack and Ruin Ceilidh band play lively jigs and reels mixed with upbeat, traditional, folk instrumental music and contemporary, original folk-rock songs – great for weddings and parties!
+West Midlands based Rack and Ruin Ceilidh Band play lively jigs and reels mixed with upbeat, traditional, folk instrumental music and contemporary, original folk-rock songs – great for weddings and parties!

 Vocals, acoustic guitar, electric guitar, mandola & bouzouki

-Mick has been a part of the Midlands folk scene for many years.
+Mick has been an active part of the Midlands folk scene for many years.
 He first received critical acclaim for his album ‘Bisiker & Romanov’ (1989), with gypsy fiddle player Al Romanov which won the Music Retailers Award for best folk album.
-He subsequently recorded:

 • One More Curtain Call (1994) with Davey Slater